Freedom Camping Bylaw review 2024

 While the Freedom Camping Bylaw 2021 was already due to be reviewed this year, the timing has been brought forward following a judicial review challenge by the New Zealand Motor Caravan Association (NZMCA).

 The main focus of the NZMCA challenge was on Council’s alleged consideration of irrelevant matters being the effects of freedom camping on neighbouring areas.
 The High Court ruled that these were irrelevant considerations and declared Council’s decision to adopt the 2021 bylaw invalid.
+On 5 November, QLDC received a Court order formally quashing the Freedom Camping Bylaw with effect from 20 September 2024.
+The Court order is available in the documents section on the right hand side of this page.

 We are a tourist destination and we warmly welcome responsible campers to our district.
 But over the years we’ve had to respond to overuse by a large number of freedom campers and very anti-social behaviour by some, which has affected our communities and environment.